 - D. J. MacKay, Information Theory, Inference and Learning Algorithms, Cambridge, 2004

-COURSE DIRECTOR: Dongning Guo
+COURSE DIRECTOR: Prof. Dongning Guo

 Problem Sets: There will be weekly problem sets.
 Problem sets are required to be handed in by the end of the class (usually on Friday) in which they are due.
 Each student is allowed to have one exception to turn in his/her homework within 72 hours past due time during the quarter.
 Late problem sets will not be accepted otherwise.
 Each of you is encouraged to work on the problem sets on your own and by consulting the textbook.
 Working together in small groups on the problem sets is encouraged whenever it helps to better learn the material.
 However, each person must write up his/her own solution to hand in.

-PREREQUISITES BY COURSES: EECS 302 Probabilities
+PREREQUISITES BY COURSES: EECS 302 (Probabilities Systems and Random Signals)

 DETAILED COURSE TOPICS: